ju2wheels/ansible-galaxy-ju2wheels.pyenv/README.md

 |`name`                |The name of the virtualenv.                                                                                                                                  |
 |`python_version`      |The Python version the virtualenv will use.
 This should be a version that is listed in the `python_versions` array of the current user's `pyenv_user` object.|

-For actual example implementations of these role variables see `defaults\main.yml` and the unit test vars.
+For actual example implementations of these role variables see `defaults\main.yml` and the unit test vars (its less complicated than the above makes it seem :-) ).

 ## Task Sets